“We Help Ensure Your Wishes Are Respected and Honored”

 Living wills can be a source of contention in some families if, for example, a living will states that the individual does not want to be resuscitated but a family member strongly believes the person did in fact want to be resuscitated.
 There are steps that an attorney can help you take, including communicating with your family and doctors, to ensure that your wishes will be followed.

 Contact a Skilled Tennessee Living Will Attorney for Help

-The Memphis living will attorneys at Douglass & Runger, Attorneys at Law, are experienced and knowledgeable in helping clients draft living wills that encompass their desires and wishes concerning end-of-life care.
+The Memphis living will attorneys at Douglass & Runger, PLLC, Attorneys at Law, are experienced and knowledgeable in helping clients draft living wills that encompass their desires and wishes concerning end-of-life care.
 Contact them at (901) 388-5805 to learn how a professionally-drafted living will can help ensure your wishes are respected and honored even when you are unable to express them verbally.